 Any advice for other Professionals working in NYC?

-Networking is key and building relationships are key.
-Here, more than anywhere I’ve been, skills and qualifications aside, people really go on their gut instinct and trust.
+Networking is key and build relationships.
+Here, more than anywhere, skills and qualifications aside, people really go on their gut instinct and trust.
 There is so much competition, so if you click on a one-to-one basis, that’s what counts.
-And it’s the same way vise-versa, while you have to be discerning, trust is super important.
+And it’s the same vise-versa, while you have to be discerning, trust is super important.